 On 1st February 2020, Myanmar’s military seized control and captured State Counselor Aung San Suu Kyi.
 Since then, protests have erupted across the country in hopes of restoring democracy.The Burmese community in Singapore worries every day that their friends and families could be next to be kille

 Content warning: This video describes acts of violence that might be disturbing to some viewers.
 “Either he die, or I will die in his hands.”
-These are the chilling words from a survivor of domestic abuse, whose memory of the traumatic affair remains fresh—years after the
+These are the chilling words from a survivor of domestic abuse, whose memory of the traumatic affair remains fresh—years after the death of he

 Binge Cross-cultural cuisine sounds like a fancy concept from upscale restaurants, but it exists in humble hawker settings too — take Chop Chop Biryani’s winning combo of spiced Indian basmati rice and Chinese roasted pork belly, for instance.
 In a multi-racial city where the love of food unites al